readium/readium.github.io/_pages/about/project_goals.md

 title: Readium Project Goals
 ---

-The fundamental goal of the Readium project is to produce a robust, performant, spec-compliant reading system that supports digital publishing formats (e.g. EPUB, WebPub etc.) and  can be deployed in browsers or built into native apps on iOS, Android or the desktop.
+The fundamental goal of the Readium project is to produce a set of robust, performant, spec-compliant reading system toolkits that support digital publishing formats (e.g. EPUB, [Web Publications](https://www.w3.org/TR/wpub/) etc.) and can be deployed in browsers or built into native apps on iOS, Android or the desktop.

 ### Primary Focus